Biggles: Comics

 Many versions of Biggles comics have been published in countries such as Australia, Great Britain, Belgium, France and Sweden.

 The first British annual appeared in 1980.

-Some albums were released in 1990 featuring the Biggles team.
+Some albums were released in 1990 on the French market.
 The titles are separate from the books though they cover the same war or after war investigation operations of Biggles.

 Postage stamps

 Biggles featured on a stamp issued by the Royal Mail on 1 February 1994, as part of the sixth issue of its Greetings Stamps series.
 The set comprised ten first class stamps, each portraying a character from children's literature.
 Aside from Biggles, the other characters featured were Dan Dare, The Three Bears, Rupert Bear, Alice in Wonderland, Noggin the Nog, Peter Rabbit, Red Riding Hood, Orlando the Marmalade Cat and Paddington Bear.

 The stamps were designed by Newell and Sorrell, and the artist for the Biggles stamp was Alan Cracknell.
 Biggles is wearing a leather flying helmet and goggles, holding an 'air mail' envelope addressed to him, and giving the thumbs up.
 A biplane, probably a De Havilland Tiger Moth is shown flying in the background.

 Also included in the presentation pack were labels containing greetings messages.
 The two related to Biggles, shown in white text on a blue background, read "Happy Birthday" and "Chocks Away".
 The Biggles stamp, its associated presentation pack and first day covers were described in the British Philatelic Bulletin of January 1994.